google/applied-machine-learning-intensive/v2/03_regression/04_polynomial_regression/slides.md

 ![center](res/polynomialregression1.gif)

 <!--
-We have seen linear regression and have implemented it using multiple toolkits.
+We have seen linear regression and have implemented it using scikit-learn.
 We found the line of best fit using optimizers such as gradient descent.
 Though linear regression can be a powerful predictive tool, it isn't appropriate for all types of regression problems.

 Image Details:
 * [polynomialregression1.gif](http://www.google.com): Copyright Google